© All rights reserved

 If you upload images to the website, you should avoid uploading images with embedded location data (EXIF GPS) included.
 Visitors to the website can download and extract any location data from images on the website.

 If you get in touch with us via the contact form on the website or landing pages, we may save the details you share with us on our database.
-This way, if you get in touch with you in future we can refer to our previous conversations.
+This way, if you get in touch with us in future we can refer to our previous conversations.
 We will never share your details with any other organisation.
+By submitting into one of our contact forms, you consent to Yuno Media or member of, to use the data to contact you.
+You also consent to being added to our mailing list.
+You can unsubcribe to our mailing list at any time.

 If you leave a comment on our site you may opt-in to saving your name, email address and website in cookies.
 These are for your convenience so that you do not have to fill in your details again when you leave another comment.
 These cookies will last for one year.